Fee Assistance Program FAQs

 In addition, you are eligible for the Fee Assistance Program if prior to completing your Fee Assistance Program application you have a permanent U.S. address.

-Finally, you must be preparing to apply to medical school.
-Specifically, applicants for AAMC Fee Assistance must not:
+Finally, you are preparing to apply to medical school.
+Therefore, you are:

-• Be currently accepted or enrolled in any medical school.
+• Not currently accepted or enrolled in any medical school (including US MD, DO, or international medical schools);

 If you are a Canadian MCAT examinee, please see the Fee Assistance Program for Canadian Examinees for more information.